 All teachers should understand that a lesson plan is not an end but it is a means and indicator.
 For supervisors, a good written lesson plan indicates that the teacher has enough information about the lesson and he is well mentally prepared to teach it effectively because a lesson plan is like a road map for teachers to know what students should learn, the learning activities to achieve objectives, how to teach these activities, how students do practice and how to assess students’ achievement of the goals.
-In the previous post, we talked in more details about six things must included in a lesson plan.
+In the previous post, we talked in more detail about six things that must be included in a lesson plan.
 Please get a look at these things to know how to write a good lesson plan.

 The next big question is: Do we need a lesson plan template?

 I think the answer is: Why not?
 It means “yes” and here are the reasons:

 - Some teachers need to write a detailed lesson plan to get the most out of the lesson study.
 Writing such a plan is a difficult job.
 In this case, using a lesson plan template saves time and effort especially when it covers all guidelines of the lesson.

 - A lesson plan template – provided it is good – includes the main things that must be included in the lesson. it means getting a comprehensive lesson plan that enhances teacher mental preparation.

 - A printed lesson plan helps teachers to stay organized and focused while teaching.
 They won’t find themselves elaborate or write things far away from the main content of the lesson.

 - With a lesson plan template, teachers agree upon the main things or headlines that must be included in each lesson (headlines such as objectives, presentation, practice, assessment, …..etc.) but each teacher reflects his personality and experience when writing the details under each headline.
 This agreement and variety at the same time can be very useful for discussion and peer evaluation afterwards.

 Which template should we use?